proxmox/proxmox-backup/docs/backup-client.rst

 Note that if the server uses an IPv6 address, you have to write it with square brackets (for example, `[fe80::01]`).

-You can pass the repository with the ``--repository`` command line option, or by setting the ``PBS_REPOSITORY`` environment variable.
+You can pass the repository with the ``--repository`` command-line option, or by setting the ``PBS_REPOSITORY`` environment variable.

 Below are some examples of valid repositories and their corresponding real